No-one likes having difficult work conversations – but as a manager, it’s inevitable that at some point an issue will arise that has to be addressed.

 Remember that this is a conversation and not a one-way diatribe.
 Give the employee a chance to put their perspective on matters forward as there could be underlying issues you are not aware of that are affecting their behaviour or a genuine explanation behind below-par performance (a lack of specific training, for example).
 Listen carefully to what is being said – as well as to what is not being said.

 Make sure your body language is positive.
 Avoid crossing your arms, maintain eye contact and keep your tone of voice calm.
 Be aware of the employee’s body language too.
 It will give you an idea of how well the conversation is going and whether they are being receptive to your message.

 Keep Emotions in Check

 Try not to raise your voice or lose your temper, even if the other person becomes confrontational.
-It doesn’t help anyone if the conversation escalates into an argument.
+It doesn’t help anyone if an already difficult work conversation escalates into an argument.
 Ideally, try to remain as neutral and objective as you can.